-Facebook allows you to tag your significant other in any public post.
-We regularly see our followers tag their spouses on our Facebook posts featuring engagement rings or jewelry that they like.
+Facebook and Instagram allow you to tag your significant other in any public post.
+We regularly see our followers tag their spouses on our social posts featuring engagement rings or jewelry that they like.
 As Valentine’s Day approaches, tag your significant other in posts with jewelry, gifts, or date ideas.

-Share the memory of your favorite Valentine’s Day together (or date, or romantic outing) on your Facebook, Instagram or Snapchat.
+You can also share the memory of your favorite Valentine’s Day together (or date, or romantic outing) on your Facebook, Instagram or Snapchat account.
 You can even tag him in the post and mention that you’re looking forward to the next one!
 If it’s your first Valentine’s Day together, just post something about your dream V-Day date!

-Tell a friend what you want.
 Many times when a man needs to find the perfect gift, he will ask a mutual friend for advice.
-If they know what you want and he asks, it will make things very easy for both of you!
+So make sure your friends know what you want.
+If they know what you want when he asks, it will make things very easy for the both of you!